The Selvedge Masterlist: Our Ultimate Jeans Guide

 The titans of texture, Pure Blue Japan made their name with super-slubby denims that effectively created an entirely new product category.
 The vertical texture begins to emerge almost immediately, bringing the dyer’s and weaver’s artistry front and centre.

 Even in diverse collections, PBJs stand in a class all their own.
-For a slimmer cut, try the XX-013 (slim tapered) or the XX-011 (super slim tapered).
+For a slimmer cut, try the XX-013 (slim tapered).

 You can find more Pure Blue Japan products at: Clutch Café (UK), Corlection (AU), Redcast Heritage (ES), Hinoya (JP), Brooklyn Clothing (CA), Blue in Green (US)